2i2c-org/2i2c-org.github.io/content/blog/2024/veda-devseed-collab/index.md

 ![Landing page of the public-facing NASA VEDA dashboard](featured.png "The [VEDA dashboard](https://www.earthdata.nasa.gov/dashboard/)")

-The 2i2c team are proud to continue our strong working collaboration with [DevSeed](https://developmentseed.org/), following our previous work on launching the [US GHG center](blog/2023/us-ghg-center-launches/index) (also see the [DevSeed blog post](https://developmentseed.org/blog/2023-12-14-ghg-center)).
+The 2i2c team are proud to continue our strong working collaboration with [Development Seed](https://developmentseed.org/), following our previous work on launching the [US GHG center](blog/2023/us-ghg-center-launches/index) (also see the [Development Seed blog post](https://developmentseed.org/blog/2023-12-14-ghg-center)).
 Together with scientists at NASA in our regular 6-weekly sync touchpoints, we have recently delivered a tranche of improvements to [the Visualization, Exploration and Data Analysis (VEDA) project](https://www.earthdata.nasa.gov/esds/veda).

 This platform is designed to thread open-source components together to consolidate GIS delivery mechanisms, processing, analysis and visualization tools, and presented in a collaborative interactive computing environment.
 All code repositories and associated resources stemming from this work are available on the [VEDA GitHub page](https://github.com/NASA-IMPACT/VEDA/wiki).